‘Dragon Ball Super’ Episode 83 Preview Analysis: Krillin Vs Basil, Bulla’s Birth

 The next scenes in the preview featured Goku and Chi-Chi interacting with each other.
 Just like Bulma’s pregnancy exercises, these scenes are pretty much expected, especially since Beerus himself stated that he would like to have a feast while he can, considering that Universe 7 might be wiped out within days.
 What was really surprising, however, was the scene that immediately followed.

 In what appears to be a simulation inside Goku’s mind, Krillin was featured fighting against Universe 9’s Basil.
-Since the two characters never actually met, speculations among fans of the anime are high that the scenes might pertain to Goku perceiving in his mind what would happen if his friend faced the U9 fighter.
+Since the two characters never actually met, speculation among fans of the anime is high that the scenes might pertain to Goku perceiving in his mind what would happen if his friend faced the U9 fighter.
 While the power levels between Basil (who faced off with Majin Buu) and Krillin (who has a history of dying on the franchise) are enormous, DB fans have stated that fighters such as Krillin might be useful against competitors of Basil’s caliber.

 After all, it should be noted that before Dragon Ball Z, Krillin was actually one of the most capable fighters in the franchise.
 Before power levels in DBZ became a game of which character could quote higher numbers, the short, stocky fighter was known by fans as a formidable martial artist that could be considered as one of Goku’s strongest allies.

 Even in Dragon Ball Z, where stronger opponents grossly outmatched Krillin, the fighter still managed to put up a fight.
 For one, he had solar flare techniques that blinded enemies.
-These, together, with his massive experience as a martial artist, might be a good reason why in Goku’s mind, Krillin might actually put up a fight against opponents such as the Universe 9 fighter.
+These, together, with his massive experience as a martial artist, might be a good reason why, in Goku’s mind, Krillin might actually put up a fight against opponents such as the Universe 9 fighter.

 #DragonBallSuper is about to push Krillin and Android 18 right out of retirement!https://t.co/ey2sUFrcMv pic.twitter.com/O4OGd5hLk6